Music Director and Conductor

 Jean and Willard Garvey Endowed Chair

-The 2017-2018 season marks Daniel Hege’s eighth as Music Director and Conductor of the Wichita Symphony Orchestra.
-Hege is the seventh music director in the Orchestra’s 74-year history.
-He has been widely recognized as one of America’s finest conductors, earning critical acclaim for his fresh interpretations of the standard repertoire and for his commitment to creative programming.
-He served for eleven seasons as the Music Director of the Syracuse Symphony and was appointed Music Director of the Wichita Symphony in June 2009.
-As of the 2015/16 season, he was named Principal Guest Conductor of the Tulsa Symphony, and during the 2016/17 season served as the Principal Guest Conductor of the Binghamton (NY) Philharmonic.
+The 2022-2023 season marks Daniel Hege’s 13th as Music Director and Conductor of the Wichita Symphony Orchestra.
+Hege is the seventh music director in the Orchestra’s 77-year history.
+He is widely recognized as one of America’s finest conductors, earning critical acclaim for his fresh interpretations of the standard repertoire and for his commitment to creative programming.
+He served for eleven seasons as the Music Director of the Syracuse Symphony and in June 2009, was appointed Music Director of the Wichita Symphony.
+He had the position of Principal Guest Conductor of the Tulsa Symphony from 2015-2021, and in May 2018 was appointed to the position of Music Director of the Binghamton (NY) Philharmonic.

-In addition to programming and conducting the subscription concerts in Wichita, Mr. Hege has conducted a number of cutting edge concerts, including Bartok’s Bluebeard’s Castle with the legendary Samuel Ramey in the title role and with sets by the glass sculptor Dale Chihuly, and a semi-staged production of Rodgers and Hammerstein’s Carousel in collaboration with Music Theatre Wichita.
+In addition to programming and conducting the subscription concerts in Wichita, Mr. Hege has conducted a number of cutting-edge concerts, including Bartok’s Bluebeard’s Castle with the legendary Samuel Ramey in the title role and sets by the glass sculptor Dale Chihuly, and semi-staged productions of Rodgers and Hammerstein’s Carousel and South Pacific in collaboration with the Music Theatre Wichita.
 He is also active in Wichita as a lecturer and prepares the pre-concert talks for each of his classical programs.

-Daniel Hege has guest conducted the Detroit, Seattle, Indianapolis, Oregon, Colorado, San Diego, Columbus, and Phoenix symphonies as well as the Calgary Philharmonic, among others.
+Daniel Hege has guest conducted the Detroit, Seattle, Indianapolis, Oregon, Colorado, San Diego, Columbus and Phoenix symphonies, as well as the Calgary Philharmonic, among others.
 International engagements include performances with the Singapore Symphony and the St. Petersburg Symphony at the Winter Nights Festival.
 Mr. Hege has also worked with the Syracuse Opera with which he led productions of Madame Butterfly, La Traviata, Tosca and Don Pasquale.
-Recent and upcoming guest conducting engagements include appearances with the Rochester, Buffalo, Oklahoma, Rhode Island and Naples Philharmonics; the Louisville, Sarasota and Florida Orchestras; and the Houston, Edmonton, Pacific, Puerto Rico, Hartford, Omaha, Madison, Tucson, Charleston and Virginia symphonies.
+Past and upcoming guest conducting engagements include appearances with the Rochester, Buffalo, Oklahoma, Rhode Island, and Naples Philharmonics; the Louisville, Sarasota, and Florida Orchestras; and the Houston, Edmonton, Pacific, Puerto Rico, Hartford, Stamford, Omaha, Madison, Tucson, Spokane, and Springfield, MA symphonies.

-Sought after as an educator and mentor by many of America’s orchestral training programs for highly talented young musicians, Daniel Hege has appeared with the Texas Music Festival, Music Academy of the West, National Repertory Orchestra, National Orchestral Institute, and the Aspen Music Festival and School.
+A sought-after mentor and educator by many of America’s orchestral training programs for highly talented young musicians, Daniel Hege has conducted at the Texas Music Festival, Music Academy of the West, National Repertory Orchestra, Brevard Music Festival, National Orchestral Institute, and at the Aspen Music Festival and School.